smaegol/PlasFlow/README.md

 ## TBD

 In next releases we plan to retrain models using the most recent TensorFlow release.
 During the development of PlasFlow there was a lot of changes in the TensorFlow library and the newest version is not compatible with models trained for TensorFlow.
 However, retraining requires signficant computational effort and recoding.
-As we want to include _Archaea_ sequences (which are missed now) in the models, we plan to train new models with the latest TensorFlow version and release new version of PlasFlow at the beginning of 2018.
-We are working also on the optimization of the code to get smaller memory consumption on large datasets.
+As we want to include _Archaea_ sequences (which are missed now) in the models, we plan to train new models with the latest TensorFlow version and release new version of PlasFlow in the second part of 2018.

 ## Support